databricks/tmm/Cookies-DataEng-DAB/README.md

 1. Preparations

 * Install the Databricks CLI from https://docs.databricks.com/dev-tools/cli/databricks-cli.html
-* Clone the Cookies dataset from [Databricks Marketplace](https://marketplace.databricks.com/details/).
+* Get the Cookies dataset from [Databricks Marketplace](https://marketplace.databricks.com/details/).
 Make sure to save it with the catalog name ``bakehouse`` (otherwise you have to adjust the code in the DAB accordingly).
+* Since the the Cookie dataset in ``bakehouse`` is a read-only share, create another catalog with the name ``bakehouse-active`` for pipeline and result tables using either the workspace UI or SQL.

 2. Authenticate to your Databricks workspace, if you have not done so already: